-Whenever possible, vehicles involved in FOD detection activities, should only be driven on clean, paved surfaces.
-If a vehicle needs to be driven on unpaved surfaces, the driver should ensure that vehicle's tyres do not transport FOD (e.g. mud or loose stones) back onto the pavement.
+Whenever possible, vehicles involved in FOD detection activities, are only driven on clean, paved surfaces.
+If a vehicle needs to be driven on unpaved surfaces, the driver needs to ensure that the vehicle's tyres do not transport FOD (e.g. mud or loose stones) back onto the pavement.